Science. Technology. Arts. Engineering. Maths (STEAM)

 Niamh is passionate about all things Space and plans to be a future space colonist, to contribute to human space exploration as artist and communicator.
 In this capacity as Astronaut-in-Training, she participated in a simulated Mars mission in January 2017.
 As the artist and journalist for Crew 173, she was part of a team of six international analogue astronauts at the Mars Desert Research Station in the Utah desert.
 She has just returned from the Gagarin Cosmonaut Training Centre in Star City, Moscow.
-During her time there, she experienced a Zero gravity flight at Star City, Moscow (see further details in the movie below), exploring weightlessness on Earth and the frailties of human in the extremes.
+During her time there, she experienced a Zero gravity flight (see movie below) and made some new work while aboard the flight, exploring weightlessness on Earth and the frailties of human in the extremes.
 She will soon be announcing the next phase of her space journey and further analogue missions to extreme terrains on Earth.
 She is Co-Chair of Humanities at the International Space University’s 2017 annual Space Studies Programme in The Netherlands, was Core Lectures Associate Chair in 2017, and is an 2015 alumnus of this same programme and lectured in 2016 in Humanities department activities.

 Niamh promotes STEM (science, technology, engineering & maths) careers and women in STEM in her public speaking activities and her contributions on national TV, radio, and press.
 She recently spoke at InspireFest about her dream to contribute to human space exploration as an artist and communicator.
 Other speaking events include TEDxUCD and & World Science Festival, Brisbane and Scintillating Science with Dara O’Briain during Science week 2016.

 She hosts STEM-related events for corporate clients, the general public and families including ‘My Place in Space’Bright Club, Dream Big- an evening with Astronaut Al Worden and space tourist Cyril Bennis, Shakespeare Lives in Science: Can Shakespeare make you fall in Love? at Cheltenham Science Festival (2017, 2016) Northern Ireland Science Festival (2017), Science week (2015, 2016), Space week (2016), Festival of Curiosity (2014, 2015).
 She brings a number of Space-themed family events to Cork this summer as part of the Space Studies Programme Summer of Space programme.